niedox/potato_harvesting_vision/README.md

 # potato_harvesting_vision
-Visual processing for harvesting of potato growing in aeroponics with a robotic arm.
+Visual processing for harvesting of potatoes growing in aeroponics with a robotic arm.
+Camera: Intel Realsense D415